 The demonstration project will happen in phases, allowing us to see what works, get input from the community, and adjust the final design.
 We're in Phase 1 now.

 To start, we’re seeing what happens if we take some space from vehicles and give it back to people.
 Phase 1 has one travel lane in each direction, additional space for pedestrian areas, and a new mid-block crossing at Peachtree Center.
 It uses simple paint striping, planters, and wheel stops to make a big difference and give us a chance to test how the new layout works.
 Keeping it simple for now makes it easy to make changes.
 This part was installed in June and will last a few months while the City observes, collects feedback, and evaluates the design.
+Minor adjustments to the layout will be made in November to better accommodate operations.

 Phase 3 (Final Shared Space Design)